OPERATION IRAQI FREEDOM

 <>For your safety do not interfere with Coalition Forces.
 Coalition Special Operation Forces are here to end the oppressive rule of Saddams regime and liberate the people of Iraq.

 I have no record of this leaflet being disseminated.
-So it is possible that it was considered too controversial with three dead Iraqi bodies on the back.
+So, it is possible that it was considered too controversial with three dead Iraqi bodies on the back.
 In general, it is considered inefficient to show enemy dead because it is emotional to the finder and detrimental to the message.
+The lack of data might also be because this leaflet was printed on the USS Constellation.
+Perhaps the communication between the Army and the Navy failed to always acknowledge every leaflet that was printed and disseminated from sea.
 The front of the leaflet depicts an Iraqi father and two small children.
 The text is:

 Return to your families.
 Help your family to succeed and survive